 Rock attempted to put forward an argument that parties are free to agree to amend a term requiring variations to be made in writing, as they are with any other term.
 Rock attempted to argue that the term requiring variations to be made in writing, had been varied and accordingly the variation made in the telephone call was valid.
 Lord Sumption was unimpressed with this argument and did not agree with it.

 What does this mean for businesses?

 This issue has been outstanding in the matter of contract law for a very long time.
 Many businesses will have been concerned that formalities which they attempt to put in place in order to control how and when a contract can be varied, are totally ineffective if they can be set aside in a simple telephone conversation.
 The decision in Rock should bring some peace of mind in that regard.

 The key lesson here is to read contracts carefully and comply fully with any conditions, restrictions, or formalities for variation.
 The entire argument could have been avoided had Rock simply confirmed the telephone conversation in writing at the time it was made.

-Businesses should also to steps to ensure that any of their agents or representatives who may deal with contracts are made aware of any such formalities and conduct themselves accordingly.
+Businesses should also take steps to ensure that any of their agents or representatives who may deal with contracts are made aware of any such formalities and conduct themselves accordingly.

-If you have any queries regarding contracts or contractual disputes, please get in touch with Clive Hitchen in our Litigation Department on 01494 521 301.
+If you have any queries regarding contracts or contractual disputes, please get in touch with Clive Hitchen, or any member of our dispute resolujtion team on 01494 521 301.